If your investment portfolio doesn’t reflect what you believe, is it time to make an adjustment?

 Support Conservative Candidates

 Funding is one of the main contributors to the success of a canidate’s campaign.
 We invest a portion of all equity in companies that have employees and political action committees who are highly supportive of candidates with conservative platforms.
 Only companies that make substantial contributions to these candidates are included in this portion of the portfolio.

 Invest in Conservative Industries

 The profitability of certain industries tends to vary depending on the party in office.
 Republicans tend to allocate more money to military and defense spending, which results in an increase in returns for companies in Aerospace and Defense.
-The ‘Demand Patriot’ portfolio focuses more on investing in companies in this sector, rather than those who support opposing causes.
-We are continually monitoring trends in this area and looking for opportunities to make our portfolio more consistent with patriotic values.
+‘Demand Patriot’ focuses more on investing in companies in these sectors, rather than those who support opposing causes.
+We are continually monitoring trends in this area and researching opportunities to make our portfolio even more consistent with patriotic values.